Aaron Schroeder: Record producer

 In the early 1960s, Schroeder was founder and president of Musicor Records.
 He discovered, managed and directed the career of Gene Pitney and produced "Town Without Pity", a nominee for the Academy Award for Best Song of 1961.
-With Hal David and Burt Bacharach he conceived the marriage of the Pitney sound with David and Bacharach's songs, producing a string of record successes including "(The Man Who Shot) Liberty Valance", "Only Love Can Break a Heart" and "24 Hours from Tulsa".
+He wrote one of Pitney's biggest hits, "Half Heaven, Half Heartache" and with Hal David and Burt Bacharach he conceived the marriage of the Pitney sound with David and Bacharach's songs, producing a string of record successes including "(The Man Who Shot) Liberty Valance", "Only Love Can Break a Heart" and "24 Hours from Tulsa".

 He and his wife Abby, discovered, guided and developed careers of many other performers and composers through their agency, including Barry White, Randy Newman, Al Kooper, Blood, Sweat & Tears, and Jimi Hendrix.

 Personal life

 Schroeder married record company representative Abby Steinberg on October 31, 1967.
 Abby was the sister of PR Newswire president David Steinberg.

 Aaron Schroeder died on December 2, 2009, in Englewood, New Jersey, aged 83.
 For the last five years, he was a resident of the Lillian Booth Actors' Home of the Actors Fund in Englewood.
 His death came after a long battle with primary progressive aphasia, a rare form of dementia.